Jeno Paulucci: Career

 During the 1940s, Paulucci developed the Chun King line of canned Chinese food products.
 In the 1972 book The Very, Very Rich and How They Got That Way, by Max Gunther, Paulucci was quoted as stating his motivation that, while he loved Chinese food, he found it too bland and thought it would benefit from a little Italian spicing.
 After making a batch and canning it, he took some samples to a supermarket executive to convince him to try it out, and to persuade him to stock it.
 On opening the can, Paulucci found, to his horror, that the top of the can's contents included a whole, cooked grasshopper.
 Fortunately, the can had been opened in such a way that the lid was facing the executive, so that only Paulucci could see the contents.
 Thinking quickly, Paulucci told the executive, "This looks so good, I'm going to taste it myself".
 He then took one of two spoons that were lying on the table, reached into the can, quickly dug out a heaping spoonful (which included the grasshopper) and ate it.
 (According to Paulucci, "It didn't taste bad."
 Roasted or deep-fried grasshoppers are a popular street snack in Mexico City.)
 He then offered the can to the executive, who sampled a separate spoonful, liked it, and placed a large order.

-His version of Chinese food was heavily modified to better catered to the food preferences of European immigrants and some Americans of similar ethnic origins by the addition of Italian spices.
-Paulucci's company became so successful selling canned chow mein and chop suey that President Gerald Ford quipped, "What could be more American than a business built on a good Italian recipe for chop suey?" when praising Paulucci accomplishments with Chun King.
+His version of Chinese food was heavily modified to better cater to the food preferences of European immigrants and Americans of similar ethnic origins with the addition of Italian spices.
+Paulucci's company became so successful selling canned chow mein and chop suey that President Gerald Ford quipped, "What could be more American than a business built on a good Italian recipe for chop suey?" when praising Paulucci's accomplishments with Chun King.

 By 1962, Chun King was bringing in $30 million in annual revenue and accounted for half of all U.S. sales of prepared Chinese food.
+Looking for new uses for his egg roll wrapping machine, product developer and cook Beatrice Ojakangas created the pizza roll in the mid-1960s.
 Chun King was sold to R. J. Reynolds tobacco company, in 1966 for $63 million.
 In 1985, Paulucci sold his Jeno's Pizza Rolls brand to Pillsbury.
 He later regretted selling the pizza rolls, saying, "I should’ve kept the pizza roll.
 It's something that’ll damn near live forever."
 In the early 1990s, Paulucci returned to northeast Minnesota to launch Luigino's, Inc., a frozen food company specializing in Italian food such as pasta marketed under the Michelina's brand named after Paulucci's mother.
 Paulucci was a game show contestant on CBS's What's My Line in 1963.
 He was also featured on the television show Lifestyles of the Rich and Famous with Robin Leach.